LLParse/kube-crd-skel/README.md

 kube-crd-skel
 =============

-This project porivides a skeleton for writing Kubernetes controllers that interact with custom Kubernetes resources.
+This project provides a skeleton for writing Kubernetes controllers that interact with Kubernetes CustomResourceDefinitions.

 ## Building (optional)

 The controller is pre-compiled and stored in Dockerhub.
-Buliding is not
+To build it, run:

-Run `hack/build` to build the controller.
+`hack/build`

 ## Usage